-Loans and receivables: financial assets other than those held for trading in short term or generated through providing money, commodity and services to debtors.
+Loans and advances measured at amortised cost: financial assets other than those held for trading in short term or generated through providing money, commodity and services to debtors.
 Loans are financial assets with fixed or determinable payments and not quoted in an active market.

-Loans and receivables are recognised at cost and also measured at amortised cost by using the effective interest method.
+These financial assets are recognised at cost and also measured at amortised cost by using the effective interest method.